Frequently Asked Questions (FAQ)

 Many readers have invented their own answers ever since, including the most famous “because Poe wrote on both”, and my personal favorite “because there’s a B in both and an N in neither”.

-A: As my site is only about Carroll's books and the Disney cartoon movie, you will not find a complete list of all Alice movies here.
-Take a look at the Internet Movie Database and you'll find information about other movies (search for 'alice in wonderland', 'through the looking glass' or the name of one of the actors).
-You can also buy various Alice movies via the webshop.
+A: As my site is only about Carroll’s books and the Disney cartoon movie, you will not find a complete list of all Alice movies here.
+Take a look at the Internet Movie Database and you’ll find information about other movies (search for ‘alice in wonderland’, ‘through the looking-glass’ or the name of one of the actors).
+You can also buy various Alice movies in my webshop.

 A: No, The Dormouse never says that in the book, nor in Disney’s movie.

 Either Jefferson Airplane made it up, or we should interpret the lyrics differently.
 Perhaps the line “Remember what the dormouse said” stands on its own, in stead of being connected to the next line, “Feed your head, feed your head”.
 The first line may be general advice about remembering what it said.
 It may even refer to a specific conversation in the chapter about the trial:

 `Well, at any rate, the Dormouse said–‘ the Hatter went on, looking anxiously round to see if he would deny it too: but the Dormouse denied nothing, being fast asleep.